V2Charge/doc-v2c/Readme.md

 ```

 This command will read the updated specification, apply the documentation theme, and overwrite the **`index.html`** file with the latest version.

+Search API docs by redoc and delete all div, replace redoc.standalone.js by redoc.js